victoryeo/django-llama/README.md

 ## Overview

 The core of this app lies in its ability to:
-- Scrape web content from the Bootstrap documentation site.
+- Scrape web content from the AWS documentation site.
 - Process and index this content into a searchable database using LangChain and Chroma.
 - Use Llama2 CPP to answer queries with info extracted from indexed content